-In September 2016 the National Bank Direct Brokerage (NBDB) became the first brokerage in the country to offer commission-free transactions on all exchange-traded funds (ETFs) in Canada, on the sole condition that a lot of 100 shares is traded.
-This is a major initiative to make investing more accessible.
+In September 2016, National Bank Direct Brokerage (NBDB) became the first brokerage in the country to offer commission-free transactions on all exchange-traded funds (ETFs) in Canada, on the sole condition that a lot of 100 shares is traded.
+This was a major initiative to make investing more accessible.
+In 2021, it took another step by becoming the first major Canadian bank without commission fees.
 Here’s an overview.

 At first glance, the refined interface is inviting.
 It gives you the urge to…make money!
-The main menu is very standard and enables you to access the main things like Accounts, Transactions, Quotes and Markets, Tools, Search and Analyze, Investment Solutions and Electronic Services.
+The main menu is very standard and enables you to access the main things like your accounts, transactions, quotes and markets, a bunch of tools to search and analyze, etc.

-And, if you’re like me, you will also make good use of alerts and watch lists.
+And, if you’re like me, you will also make good use of alerts.

 NBDB: The last word

 The platform’s user-friendliness is a highlight.
 There is also a generous amount of information provided.
 NBDB has merit – the service offering is more than fair and is available at a very competitive price.
 Stock market veterans and beginners alike will find what they need.
 Although it’s not hard to get familiar with the platform, it’s worth being curious.
 Look everywhere.
 Navigate unconditionally.
 And do it all over again!

 $4.95 if more than 150 trades/quarter

 For new accounts opened with promo code EDGE695, 10 free trades will be added every 30 days, up to 100 trades.

 100 free trades and up to $4,500 cash back

 CIBC Investor’s Edge: The Big Picture in 2023